NCERT Solution for Class 10 Mathematics Chapter 6 - Triangles

 Solution 6

-Let AD be the altitude in given equilateral triangle ABC.
+Let AD be the altitude in given equilateral triangle

 We know that altitude bisects the opposite side.